 When you start running you’ll be going much slower than a 4-minute mile but the dream of running the distance is still there.
 Once you can run 1 mile you can keep going and run 2.
 Once you’ve run one mile your health and fitness levels improve.
 You will also burn calories and help lose weight.
 It’s a great starting distance.

 How long will it take me?

 This table gives a wide range of minutes per mile from walking to running.
-3 miles and hour is brisk walking so that's 20 minutes per mile.
-At first you may be doing a lot of walking but you'll be running the whole mile before too long.
-The thing is not to worry too much about the time you do it, just that you're doing your best and your progressing to running the full mile instead of walking part of it.
+3 mph is brisk walking and that’s 20 minutes per mile.
+At first, you may be doing a lot of walking but you’ll be running the whole mile before too long.
+The thing is not to worry too much about the time you do it, just that you’re doing your best and you’re progressing to running the full mile.

 Divide the mile into chunks

-Try brisk walking the for 2 minutes then running for 1 minute, repeat that until you've covered the mile.
+Try brisk walking for 2 minutes then running for 1 minute, and repeat that until you’ve covered the mile.
 That will take around 15 minutes.
 The next week run for 2 minutes and walk for 2 minutes.
 The following week run for 3 minutes and walk 2.
-Then run 4 minutes.
-Building up this way keep an eye on the distance and within a few weeks you will be running for a mile.
+Then run for 4 minutes.
+Building up this way keep an eye on the distance and within a few weeks, you will be running for a mile.

 Now that you’ve run for a mile

-Doing this is harder on the body so when you go to run a mile again on 0% incline or a flat treadmill you will be able to do it quicker.
-Once you're run one mile you're a proper runner so perhaps you can take your new found hobby to the next level.
+Doing this is harder on the body so when you go running a mile again on a 0% incline or a flat treadmill you will be able to do it quicker.
+Once you’re running one mile you’re a proper runner so perhaps you can take your newfound hobby to the next level.
 Perhaps you can learn to run further.
-It's all about taking it slowly and running a further distance each week.
+It’s all about taking it slowly and running a further distance each week.
 Your body will slowly adapt itself by losing weight and becoming fitter.